Lesson Plan - Get It!

 Let's continue experimenting with Newton's third law.

-Learn more about Newton's Third Law of Motion with this video:
+Learn more about Newton's Third Law of Motion: Action and Reaction from Professor Dave Explains:

 Go back to the image from the start of this lesson.